jllottes/jllottes.github.io/_sources/Projects/mayfly_model/mayfly_model.rst

 3. Notice that beside the choice of :math:`b` the model depends also on the value of the initial population :math:`y_0`.

+**Exercise 1.** Modify the Lissajous curve slider code (from class, see `week06_notebook <../_static/weekly_notebooks/week06_notebook.html>`_) to plot the mayfly population with sliders for the initial population :math:`y0` and growth rate :math:`b`.
+This interactive plot does not need to appear in your project report, but it is useful for exploring the mayfly model dynamics.

 Project
 -------

 Analyze behavior of the mayfly model for various values of :math:`b` and :math:`y_0`.
 Describe your findings, observations and conclusions.

+**Suggestions:**

+1. It will be helpful to look for equilibrium populations, that is, populations where :math:`y_n` is constant.
+How do these depend on :math:`y_0` and :math:`b`?
+How do they relate to our observations?

+2. If you decide to include an interactive plot in your report, then you should explain clearly in markdown cells what you want the reader to see.
+That is, you should explain how the sliders should be manipulated to lead the reader in making specific observations and conclusions.
+Alternatively, you can write code to animate an interactive plot so that the reader doesn't need to manually move the sliders, or you can simply use subplots to compare between different choices of :math:`y_0` and :math:`b`.